argoproj/argo-cd/docs/user-guide/app_deletion.md

 # App Deletion

 Apps can be deleted with or without a cascade option.
-A **cascade delete**, deletes the both app's and its resources, rather than only the app.
+A **cascade delete**, deletes both the app and its resources, rather than only the app.

 ## Deletion Using `argocd`

-To perform an non-cascade delete:
+To perform a non-cascade delete:

 ```bash
 argocd app delete APPNAME